 We all know that time of year.
-As the weather begins to cool, cases of the flu begin to rise.
-This is referred to as “flu season.”
+As the weather begins to cool, cases of the flu begin to rise, and the flu season begins.

 The flu is a respiratory illness that’s caused by the influenza virus.
-There are four types of influenza virus: A, B, C, and D. Influenza A, B, and C can infect humans.
+There are four types of influenza virus: A, B, C, and D. Influenza A, B, and C can spread to humans.
 However, only influenza A and B cause the seasonal epidemics of respiratory illness that occur every year.

 Influenza A viruses are further divided into different subtypes based on two proteins found on the surface of the virus — hemagglutinin (HA) and neuraminidase (NA).
 There are 18 different subtypes of HA, which are numbered H1 through H18.
 Similarly, there are 11 different subtypes of NA, numbered N1 through N11.